landonr/homeThing/README.md

     - With a scrollwheel the top button goes back
     - On M5Stack going up past the top of the list will go back
     - A scroll bar appears if list extends past the screen.
+- Now Playing screen shows the current media player's state
+	- For Speakers the media artist, media title, and playlist or album title are shown
+		- If the text doesn't fit then the playlist/album title will hide
+		- If the text still doesn't fit the media title and media artist are truncated
+	- For TVs the only information available is the current source (eg Youtube) or the power state
 - Screen returns to now playing after display sleeps
 	- Display sleeps after 10s of idle
 	- Deep sleep after 2h of idle 💤